Hypothetical StarCraft: Brood War Balance Patch

 - Add an animation indicating when an interceptor is being built

-- If an interceptor enters a carrier, any lost shield hit points are replenished by the carrier's own shields at a 2:1 ratio (for example, if an interceptor loses 40 shield hit points, then 20 shield hit points are deducted from the parent carrier if available)
+- If an interceptor enters a carrier, any lost shield hit points are replenished by the carrier's own shields at an 8:1 ratio (for example, if an interceptor loses 40 shield hit points, then 5 shield hit points are deducted from the parent carrier if available)

 The sight range reduction will make it slightly harder to utilize the "leash range" of 12 for deployed interceptors without utilizing other units.